progwise/clean-code-react/01-javascript/README.md

 ## Prerequisites

+Before starting this tutorial, it would be for you to have a basic understanding of computer programming and the fundamentals of JavaScript.
+However, if you are new to programming, no worries we will cover the basics of JavaScript in this tutorial.

 Before starting the tutorial, you should have a basic understanding of React and its core concepts, such as components, state, props, and lifecycle methods.
 Familiarity with modern JavaScript syntax (ES6+) is also recommended.

 ## Overview of Topics